HBO's Scenes from a Marriage starring Jessica Chastain and Oscar Isaac: A raw, intimate portrait of love coming undone

 Recent HBO hits like Mare of Easttown and The White Lotus have unraveled the whys and whodunits of mysterious deaths.
 Scenes From a Marriage -- an adaptation of Ingmar Bergman's heralded 1973 Swedish television miniseries, later condensed into a theatrical release -- mines far more nuanced enigmas: love, desire, monogamy, infidelity and the subjective nature of happiness.
 There are, after all, few mysteries as deep as the vagaries of the human heart.

-Mira and Jonathan, 40-ish and balancing careers, parenthood and household responsibilities, live in a charming old Boston home with their daughter Ava, who's in preschool.
-When we meet them in the first episode, they've been together 10 years and at least seem better off than their buddies Peter and Kate (Corey Stoll and Nicole Beharie), who've gone polyamorous in hopes of combatting their marital ennui and don't even try to hide their disdain for each other in front of their squirming dinner hosts.
+Mira and Jonathan, 40-ish and balancing careers, parenthood and household responsibilities, live in a charming old Boston home with their daughter Ava, who's in preschool, and it's there almost all the action takes place.
+When we meet the pair in the first episode, they've been together 10 years and at least seem better off than their buddies Peter and Kate (Corey Stoll and Nicole Beharie), who've gone polyamorous in hopes of combatting their marital ennui and don't even try to hide their disdain for each other in front of their squirming dinner hosts.

 Quickly, however, Mira's strained facial expressions and tense body language reveal a simmering dissatisfaction beyond day-to-day domestic annoyances -- and her constant, furtive phone-checking suggests she's texting someone she doesn't want hubby to know about.
 The busy, cerebral Jonathan missed the signs of her misery, Mira tells him later, but viewers won't.